-- Licensing arrangements continued to be a great improvement over the 2010 Fair even thought some pubs did close on the Saturday evening due to lack of electricity, pumps stopping working or health and safety issues.
-All of these were dealt with so they could open again on the Sunday.
-Seven licensed premises opened as were the takeaway and restaurants providing refreshments for those people that wanted them. - 2) The Gypsy and Traveller community felt the policing arrangements and overall management of the Fair were proportionate to the event and that the general environment of the event was of a very high standard. - 3) The local community felt that the overall management and community engagement of the event continued to improve and that policing and regulatory changes were likewise a measurement of success. - 4) The transit arrangements particularly in South Cumbria worked well and continued to improve in the build up towards the event from previous years. - 5) In respect of horse grazing on land prior to the Fair which had not been intended for such use, this was an issue that needed consideration for future years. - 6) The operational plan worked well and the co-ordination of agencies was effective.
+- operational policing and sharing of intelligence between Police forces led to twenty people being arrested on the way to Appleby thereby avoiding what may have been a 'serious' incident. - 2) RSPCA effective and balanced approach to animal welfare during the Fair through the provision of advice and appropriate action educated and informed animal owners and action was taken where necessary. - licensing arrangements continued to improve.
+Seven licensed premises opened as were the takeaway and restaurants providing refreshments for those people that wanted them. - 4) the Gypsy and Traveller community felt the policing arrangements and overall management of the Fair were proportionate to the event and that the general environment of the event was of a very high standard. - the local community felt that the overall management and community engagement of the event in Appleby continued to improve and that policing and regulatory changes were likewise a measurement of success.
+However, there were concerns outside of Appleby. - 6) the transit arrangements particularly in South Cumbria worked well and continued to improve in the build up towards the event from previous years except in Warcop, Sandford Road, Brough Sowerby and Melmerby where concerns were raised. - 7) in respect of horse grazing on land prior to the Fair which had not been intended for such use, this remains an issue that needs consideration for future years. - 8) the operational plan worked well and the co-ordination of agencies was effective. - 9) Operation Oswald on road safety as a joint action by the Fire Service and Police took place and proved successful. - 10) the Ambulance Service was very busy and had to direct people to get medication from the chemists.